 Which artist was a close friend of Vincent Van Gogh’s and quarreled with him shortly before Van Gogh cut off his ear?

 Can you answer this question?
-Don’t be surprise!
+Don’t be surprised!
 But do you know that this is a simple fact that our young child can easily pick up?

 Babies are born with a deep desire to find out how their world operates.
 To these little minds, nothing is too difficult to learn.
 How then do we, as parents, play a vital role in developing our child’s intellectual potential?